 - Batteries – Lead-acid batteries are highly recyclable.
 Most recyclers send them to specialized facilities.

-- Tires – Some scrap yards recycle tires by turning them into rubberized asphalt or playground surfaces.
+- Tires – Some scrap yards recycle them into rubberized asphalt or playground surfaces.

 - Glass & Plastics – These are harder to recycle due to contamination and mixed materials.